decentralized-identity/keri/docs/Q-and-A-Security.md

 `KERI` does one thing, it establishes control authority using verifiable portable proofs that are `KEL`s.\

 #### Liveliness
+We want fungible trust, that is what KERI provides:_ fungible trust on key management or key state_.
+It does not provide trust for double spend proofing.\
-If you need liveliness of fungible trust, like cryptocurrencies, you can't use KERI for this.\ In KERI we have compact security for the sake of liveliness, whick means there is no public ledger with total ordering of state.
+If you need liveliness of fungible value, like cryptocurrencies, you can't use KERI for this.\ In KERI we have compact security for the sake of liveliness, which means there is no public ledger with total ordering of state.
 In KERI after duplicity is detected, you don't trust that identifier anymore.
-That means in KERI you don't have fungible trust.
-And that is a good thing for trust.
-(_SamMSmith_)
+(_@henkvancann_)

 #### *Q: Does KERI protect a controller against stupid mistakes?
 If a controller of a public identifier has a KEL published and with the same authorotative keypair produces another KEL and does not check it's inconstent with the first one?
 No, KERI does not protect against that level of stupidity.